Chart Color Schemes

 Evatt is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Evatt, as per the latest Census, consisted of 96.7% houses and 3.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to the Australian Capital Territory's 69.4% houses and 30.5% other dwellings.
-The home ownership level in Evatt was 33.4%, with mortgaged dwellings at 44.4% and rented ones at 22.2%.
-The median monthly mortgage repayment in the area was $2,000, aligning with the Australian Capital Territory average, while the median weekly rent was $466, compared to the ACT's $2,000 and $430 respectively.
-Nationally, Evatt's mortgage repayments were higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+In Evatt, as per the latest Census evaluation, 96.7% of dwellings were houses with the remaining 3.3% being semi-detached, apartments, or other types.
+This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+Home ownership in Evatt stood at 33.4%, with mortgaged dwellings at 44.4% and rented ones at 22.2%.
+The median monthly mortgage repayment was $2,000, aligning with the Australian Capital Territory average, while median weekly rent was $466 compared to the territory's averages of $2,000 and $430 respectively.
+Nationally, Evatt's mortgage repayments were higher than the Australian average of $1,863, and rents substantially exceeded the national figure of $375.

 Frequently Asked Questions - Housing